Roger D. McConchie

 The Personal Information Protection Act of British Columbia contains restrictions similar to those in PIPEDA.
 The legislation does not apply to the collection, use or disclosure of personal information solely for artistic, journalistic or literary purposes[47].
 A similar exemption is contained in the Alberta statute[48].
 The Quebec statute exempts journalistic, historical or genealogical material collected, held, used or communicated for the legitimate information of the public[49].

-Courts in the common law provinces and in Québec are beginning to adapt the law of defamation to Internet realities.
+Courts in the common law provinces and in Québec are making considerable progress in adapting the law of defamation to Internet realities.
 The federal Parliament and provincial legislatures are considering amendments to their data protection statutes in order to enhance protection for sensitive personal information.
 Common law privacy torts are slowly being recognized.
 Change is underway.

 Contributor: Roger D. McConchie